ccorsi/learning/resume/buildtools.md

 # Conclusion

 While I have mentioned many build tools here.
 They are not the only ones that I have worked with.
-There are others that I have had a chance to with outside of a work environment.
+There are others that I have had a chance to work with outside of a work environment.
 For instance, I have worked somewhat with the gradle build tool but not enough to be comfortable with since I have not had a need to understand that tool.
 This is just an example of what I have touch on but not necessarily mastered.

 {% comment %}